gliboc/eww/README.md

 The `Id` is a hash of the node's Pid and processor time obtained with `now()`.
 It is used to check if a message was received before.

-`acknowledgements`, though not implemented yet, should be used in order to confirm no messages were lost, and eventually to detect that a node is sleeping/dead.
+`acknowledgements` and `checks`, though not implemented yet, should be used in order to confirm no messages were lost, and eventually to detect that a node is sleeping/dead.

 ### Detecting failure

 In order to detect failing nodes, I had two main ideas :

-- implement an acknowledgement system where each communication would receive a confirmation.
-If a node doesn't acknowledge,
-- after some time, it is considered dead/sleeping
+- Implement an acknowledgement system where each communication would receive a confirmation.
+If a node doesn't acknowledge, after some time, it is considered dead/sleeping
-- implement periodic checks :
+- Implement periodic checks :
     - local checks, where a node checks on its neighboor
     - global checks, where an elected node passes a token through the ring and launches a restructuration if the token doesn't go through

 Before implementing, I decided that I prefered the latter option.
-In the first option, the number of acknowledgements would scale linearly with the number of API calls, and I don't think that's a good thing.
+In the first option, the number of acknowledgements would scale linearly with the number of API calls, and I don't think like that idea.

 ## Analysis and testing